Charlie Haden: 2000–2014

 In 2001, Haden won the Latin Grammy Award for Best Latin Jazz CD for his album Nocturne which contains boleros from Cuba and Mexico.
 In 2003, he won the Latin Grammy Award for Best Latin Jazz Performance for his album Land of the Sun.
 Haden reconvened the Liberation Music Orchestra in 2005, with largely new members, for the album Not In Our Name, released on Verve Records.
 The album dealt primarily with the contemporary political situation in the United States.

-In 2008, Haden co-produced, with his wife Ruth Cameron Haden, the album Charlie Haden Family and Friends: Rambling Boy.
+In 2008, Haden co-produced, with his wife Ruth Cameron Haden, the album Rambling Boy.
 It features several members of his immediate family, including Ruth Cameron, his musician triplets, son Josh, and Tanya's husband, singer and multi-instrumentalist Jack Black.
 They were joined by banjoist Béla Fleck, and guitarist/singers Vince Gill, Pat Metheny, Elvis Costello, Rosanne Cash, Bruce Hornsby (piano and keyboards), among other top Nashville musicians.
 The album harkens back to Haden's days of playing Americana and bluegrass music with his parents on their radio show.
 The idea came to Haden when his wife Ruth gathered the Haden family together for his mother's 80th birthday and suggested they all sing "You Are My Sunshine" in the living room, as that was a song everyone knew.
 Rambling Boy was intended to connect music from his early childhood in the Haden Family band to the new generation of the Haden family as well.
 The album includes songs made famous by the Stanley Brothers, the Carter Family, and Hank Williams, in addition to traditional songs and original compositions.

 In 2009, Swiss film director Reto Caduff released a film about Haden's life, titled Rambling Boy.
 It screened at the Telluride Film Festival and at the Vancouver International Film Festival in 2009.
 In the summer of 2009, Haden performed again with Coleman at the Meltdown Festival in Southbank, London.
 He also performed and produced duet recordings with pianist Kenny Barron, with whom he recorded the album Night and the City.
 In February 2010, Haden and pianist Hank Jones recorded a companion to Steal Away: Spirituals, Hymns and Folk Songs called Come Sunday.
 Jones died three months after the recording of the album.